goh-chunlin/grafana-series1-week5/README.md

 ## ⚔️ Quest: Protect the Fragile Chain

-The Context: Our SRE team is blind because traces are dropping.
-The Mission: > 1.
-Install dependencies: poetry install 2.
-Run the test: poetry run pytest 3.
-The Sabotage: Open client.py, delete the headers argument in the requests.get call, and run the test again.
-4. The Result: Watch the build fail.
-That failure just saved you a 3:00 AM production call.
+### The Context

-The Problem: Your junior dev just "optimized" the network client and accidentally deleted the tracing headers.
-The Consequence: Your $10k/month Grafana dashboard now shows "No Data."
+Our SRE team is blind because traces are dropping.
+Your junior dev just "optimised" the network client and accidentally deleted the tracing headers.

+### The Consequence

+Your $10k/month Grafana dashboard now shows "No Data."

-Your Mission:
+### Your Mission:

-Setup: poetry install
+- Setup: `poetry install`

-Run Tests: poetry run pytest (Observe the green ✅)
+- Run Tests: `poetry run pytest` (Observe the fails)

-The Sabotage: Open src/order_service/client.py and comment out the headers in the requests.get call.
+- The Sabotage: Open `src/grafana-series1-week5/client.py` and add logic to generate a new trace ID if one is missing

-The Verify: Run poetry run pytest again.
-Watch the build go RED.
+- The Verify: Run `poetry run pytest` again.
+Watch the build go GREEN.

+### Lesson

-Lesson: If the traceparent doesn't travel, the trace dies.
+If the traceparent does NOT travel, the trace dies.